uyamini/chess-game-sei/README.md

 # Getting Started

-If you're new to the game like I am, check out this [How to Play Chess on YouTube](https://www.youtube.com/watch?v=fKxG8KjH1Qg) video on YouTube for a quick 4 minute brief.
+If you're new to the game like I am, check out this [How to Play Chess](https://www.youtube.com/watch?v=fKxG8KjH1Qg) video on YouTube for a quick 4 minute brief.

 **Prerequisites**